Kaiizx/Heart_Failure_Prediction/README.md

-# Heart_Failure_Prediction
-# Using Lopgistic regression model with 90% accuracy
+Using Lopgistic regression model with 90% accuracy